 But the Z10 has an extra piece of tech to get even more deliciousness from your coffee beans.

 The Z10 has “3D Brewing” technology.
-This is based on getting even extraction from the whole coffee puck, leading to better balance and more flavorful coffee.
+It’s designed to get an even extraction from the whole coffee puck, leading to better balance and more flavorful coffee.

-The result of all this tech is a noticeably better espresso from the Z10 than the Z8.
+The result of all this tech is apparent – I found a noticeable difference and better espresso from the Z10 than the Z8.
 The Z8 is still really good but having a better grinder, better pre-infusion, and better extraction leads to a real jump in the final espresso shot flavor.
 Which ultimately is the most important part of any espresso machine.

 WiFi Connectivity

-This last one is just a small difference separating the Jura Z8 from the Z10.
+This last one is just a small difference between the Jura Z8 and Z10.
 But it’s worth noting if only because it’s something that greatly annoys me about some Jura machines.

 Both the Jura Z8 and the Jura Z10 have the capability for WiFi connectivity and to use the J.O.E. smartphone app.
 Which is great and allows you to customize and save your exact coffee recipes on your phone.
 Then, you can order them to the machine from anywhere in the house.
 Basically, everything you’d expect on a top-quality automatic coffee machine.

 But only the Z10 comes with WiFi Connect included (the little plastic dongle needed for the connection.)
 This is something you’d expect, especially on such an expensive machine.
-So it’s really annoying that the Z8 doesn’t include it – a strange omission on such a high-end super-automatic coffee machine.
+So it really annoys me that the Z8 doesn’t include it.

-It costs around $60 for Jura WiFi Connect so it hardly pushes the Z8 close to the Z10 price.
-But it’s an annoyance of ours as many low-cost coffee machines include a similar feature as standard.
+Don’t get me wrong, it only costs around $60 for Jura WiFi Connect so it hardly pushes the Z8 close to the Z10’s price.
+But it’s frustrating as many low-cost coffee machines include a similar feature as standard.

 Want to explore some alternative options?
 Check out these recommended articles: